SMotlaq/open-watch/README-demo.md

 <p> <img src="photos/logo1.png?raw=true "Overview - Front"" width="900"> </p>
 Welcome to Open-Watch ✋🏻😃

-Open-Watch is an open source project developed for the our BSc final thesis.
+Open-Watch is an open source project developed for our BSc final thesis.

 Wait to hear more from us!
 <p align="right">(<a href="#top">back to top</a>)</p>